dexit/wp-webhook-automator/readme.txt

 = Is this compatible with WooCommerce? =

 Yes!
-WP Webhook Automator includes triggers for WooCommerce orders and products.
+Webhook Automator includes triggers for WooCommerce orders and products.
 The WooCommerce triggers only appear if WooCommerce is installed and active.

 = Can I customize the data sent? =